 The Melbourne to Geelong Pipeline is a 59-kilometre underground pipe connecting Geelong’s storage basins at Lovely Banks with Melbourne’s water supply network at Cowies Hill, west of Werribee.

 The pipeline is capable of delivering up to 16,000 million litres of water annually; roughly half greater Geelong’s demand.
-It supplies towns and suburbs to Geelong’s north from Rippleside and Drumcondra to Lara and Little River.
+It supplies towns and suburbs predominantly to the north and west of Geelong.